Mun-Min/Project_One/README.md

 - The average price of single residential homes is $_________ based on this sampling.
 - Data extraction & cleaning:  The data underlying this graphic was the one of the more difficult data sets that we acquired and cleaned.
 It required creating a dataframe via iteration from a data-intensive JSON file.
 ​
-## Slides 2 and 3:  heat map of Phoenix housing and rental market
+## Slides 2 and 3:  Heat map of Phoenix housing and rental market
 ​
 https://github.com/Mun-Min/Project_One/blob/main/Visuals%20PNG/phoenix_housing_property_listings_heat_map..png

 - Legend for the heat maps - the larger the circle, the more square footage for the property.
 The darker the circle, the more expensive the property.
 ​
 ​
-## Slides 3 and 4: all homes for sale on the market
+## Slides 3 and 4: All homes for sale on the market
 ​<https://github.com/Mun-Min/Project_One/blob/main/Visuals%20PNG/all_home_sales_2019_2022..png>

 - Note, the peak of inventory was in Sept 2019, falling shortly to a depth in June 2020, 3 months after the pandemic was declared by WHO.
 The inventory of houses on the market are approximately half, compared to 2/19.